Forest Fires in Georgia and Climate Change – Possible Ways Forward

 AI

 The process of climate change is not halted because of geopolitical shifts, but it remains just as relevant as it was before the war.
-The war has also had a devastating impact on the : wildlife has been destroyed and craters have appeared over the terrain.
+The war has also had a devastating impact the : wildlife has been destroyed and craters have appeared over the terrain.
 Explosive releases of toxic chemicals and heavy metals have spread across the landscape.
-The destruction of oil and natural gas facilities, as well as the launch of missiles, has caused forest fires and released radioactive material in the air.
-According to the United Nations the pollution caused by the missiles has created an “ecological disaster,” with over 530,000 hectares (McCarthy 2022) of protected land “affected or destroyed”.
+The destruction of oil and facilities, as well as the launch of missiles, has caused forest fires and released radioactive material in the air.
+According the United Nations the pollution caused by the missiles has created an “ecological disaster,” with over 530,000 hectares (McCarthy 2022) of protected land “affected or destroyed”.

 This blog will discuss the correlation between human negligence and summer forest fires, climate change, and the effects of global warming.
 Since the so-called “fire season” (July to August) is fast approaching, it would be interesting for our readers if they could understand how these threats can either be avoided or minimized.

 The first version was developed as part of the “Training for Journalists on the Green Economy Project” of ISET.
-A journalist from Borjomi TV spoke about the topic, using the Samtskhe – region as an example and the Borjomi Municipality.
+A journalist from Borjomi TV spoke about the topic, using the Samtskhe – Javakheti region as an example and the Borjomi Municipality.
 ISET Policy Institute has re-launched this blog in order to emphasize the relevance of this topic.

 INTERLINKAGES ARE ESTABLISHED BETWEEN FORESTRY AND CLIMATE CHAIN